cristianastan2/AOES-CLIM670-CESM-EarthSystemPredictability/_episodes/03-SettingUpwithScript.md

 It will take a few minutes to run since it had to do everything and build the model.
 If it fails to build, you will get an error.

+Want to learn more about unix commands and shell scripting?
+See the [Software carpentry tutorial](http://swcarpentry.github.io/shell-novice/)